 In addition to the groups, Milford & District U3A has monthly Friday meetings with guest speakers.

-The annual subscription of £18 allows membership of any or all of the interest groups, providing there is availability.
+The annual subscription (£18 for current members, £24 for new or returning members) allows membership of any or all of the interest groups, providing there is availability.

 There is no accreditation or validation and there are no assessments or qualifications to be gained.
 The U3A provides learning for pleasure, the enjoyment of sharing knowledge and the opportunity to make new friends who have the same interests.
 However, several of our members have had work published.
 Click here for details.